yuanmingqi/ConvolutionBox/README.md

 **Arg**：

-1、Pool Size: An reasonable positive integer.
+* Pool Size: An reasonable positive integer.

-2、Filter Strides: An reasonable positive integer.
+* Filter Strides: An reasonable positive integer.

-3、Padding: Just make a descion, and 'SAME' is recommended.
+* Padding: Just make a descion, and 'SAME' is recommended.

 **Attention**